Selective Randomization Inference for Adaptive Experiments: Introduction

 \Cref{fig:cycles} illustrates how adaptive experiments and selective inference refine Box's linear process of conjecture-design-experiment-analysis (\Cref{fig:box}).
 In adaptive experiments, preliminary data from the experiment are used to modify the experimental design (\Cref{fig:rar}) and conjecture (\Cref{fig:enrichment}).
 In post-selection inference, preliminary analyses (e.g.\ a model selection procedure) are used to choose the conjecture (\Cref{fig:posi}).
 As mentioned previously, the selective randomization test proposed here applies conditional post-selection inference to adaptive experiments (\Cref{fig:ours}).

 Two points merit a discussion at this point.
 First, among the different approaches to selective inference, we believe conditional inference is the most appropriate for adaptive clinical trials.
 This is because controlling the selective type-I error as in \eqref{eq:selective-error} allows us to \emph{treat the selected hypothesis as given} when interpreting the results.
 This is crucial in objectively evaluating the evidence in a randomized experiment from a regulatory perspective.
-The familywise error rate is unnecessarily strict as we are often just interested in testing one hypothesis, and the more lenient notions such as the false discovery rate are more suitable for discovering promising hypotheses but not appropriate for confirmatory studies.
+The familywise error rate is unnecessarily strict as we are often just interested in testing one hypothesis, and the more lenient notions such as the false discovery rate are more suitable for discovering promising hypotheses but not for confirmatory studies.

 Second, compared to existing methods for inference after model selection, a distinguishing feature of the selective randomization test is that it is model-free.
 In particular, it does not require any parametric model on the outcome, not even that the data points are independent or identically distributed.
-Originally suggested by \textcite{fisher_design_1935} and elaborated by \textcite{pitman_significance_1937}, randomization inference is exactly based on the randomness introduced by the experimenter, or in Fisher's words, the ``physical act of randomization'' justifies the statistical inference.
-Although model-based inference is predominant in the analysis of randomized experiments, interest in randomization inference, especially for complex designs, has rekindled in recent years \parencite{ji_randomization_2017, rosenberger_randomization_2019,wang_randomization_2020, offer-westort_adaptive_2021, bugni_inference_2018}.
-Some previous works examined the use of randomization inference in adaptive experiments \parencite{edwards_model_1999,simon2011using}, but the selective randomization test proposed here can be applied to a much wider class of adaptive designs.
+Originally suggested by \textcite{fisher_design_1935} and elaborated by \textcite{pitman_significance_1937}, randomization inference is exactly based on the randomness introduced by the experimenter; in Fisher's words, the ``physical act of randomization'' justifies the statistical inference.
+Although model-based inference is predominant in the analysis of randomized experiments, interest in randomization inference, especially for complex designs, has rekindled in recent years \parencite{ji_randomization_2017, rosenberger_randomization_2019,wang_randomization_2020, offer-westort_adaptive_2021, bugni_inference_2018}. \revc{In particular, randomization tests can be easily tailored to non-standard settings by conditioning on a suitable statistic \parencite{morgan_rerandomization_2012,zheng_multi-center_2008,basse2019randomization}; see \textcite{zhang_2023_randomization_test} for a recent review on conditional randomization tests.} Some previous works examined the use of randomization inference in adaptive experiments \parencite{edwards_model_1999,simon2011using}, but the selective randomization test proposed here can be applied to a much wider class of adaptive designs.